keithsharp/dev-tracker/README.md

 Updates the path for the repository with `OLD_PATH`.
 Returns an error if there is no such repository  with `OLD_PATH` or if there is an existing repository with `NEW_PATH`.

 # TODO
-1. `.get(idx).as_deref()` rather than `.remove()`?
-2. LoC counting for each project and repository, display in describe project.
-3. Remove the config file option.
-Add a `--data-file` option to point to the database, have it configurable using an environment variable.
-4. Add a `--json` flag (global/local) to make the output JSON.
+1. Add a `--json` flag (global/local) to make the output JSON.
-5. Consider adding abbreviation aliases for other nouns.
+2. Consider adding abbreviation aliases for other nouns.
-6. Use `clap_complete` to generate shell completions, probably need `xtask`.
+3. Use `clap_complete` to generate shell completions, probably need `xtask`.
-7. Translation/internationalization of the CLI.
+4. Translation/internationalization of the CLI.
-8. Build and install instructions.
-9. Polish:
+5. Polish:
    1. Add help to Clap
    2. Documentation of `dev-tracker-core`.
    3. Tests for `dev-tracker-core`.